rust-lang/this-week-in-rust/draft/2022-02-16-this-week-in-rust.md

 ## Crate of the Week

-This week's crate is [document-features](https://crates.io/crates/document-features), a small proc macro to parse your `Cargo.toml` and generate docs for your features.
+This week's crate is [assay](https://lib.rs/crates/assay), a test macro that puts each test in its own process and filesystem.

-Thanks to [Tobias Hunger](https://users.rust-lang.org/t/crate-of-the-week/2704/1017) for the suggestion!
+Thanks to [Harsh Shandilya](https://users.rust-lang.org/t/crate-of-the-week/2704/1023) for the suggestion!

 [Please submit your suggestions and votes for next week][submit_crate]!